Gal-Fadlon/Approximated-Sampling-In-The-Ising-Model/README.md

 # Exact and Approximated Sampling in the Ising Model

-# Exact Sampling in the Ising Model via Dynamic Programming
 This repository provides implementations of exact and approximated sampling methods for the Ising model.
 The Ising model is a mathematical model used to describe the behavior of magnetic spins in a lattice.
 In this project, we specifically focus on a 2D regular lattice with dimensions 8 × 8.

 # Exact Sampling via Dynamic Programming